Oakleigh District Football Club: History

 It wasn't long before the Districts had success as they won the 1953, 1957 and 1958 premierships.

 After founding the South East Suburban Football League in 1963, the club transferred to the Federal Football League in 1964.
 The club had to change its jumper as it clashed with Clayton; not wanting to change its colours, the club adopted a black jumper with a white sash.

 The club stayed in the league until it disbanded in 1981.
 They with the rest of the Federal clubs transferred into the South East Suburban FL.

 By the time of their breakthrough premier in 2015 the club had lost 12 grand finals.
 In 2015, the team had not won the final for sixty years, and was challenged for the premiership by Murrumbeena, the team Oakleigh had beaten in 1958.
 According to the team president, Oakleigh played to honor the memory of former player Phil Wilson.
 Wilson, who had a long association with the team and was known for his sportsmanship, had a brain tumor.
 He died in March 2015.
 Oakleigh won the Southern Football League Division Two Senior Premiership by 62 points, and was advanced to Division 1 status.
 The final score of the game was 104 to 44.

+The club transferred to the Eastern Football League in 2022 because it felt the administration of the Southern FNL would not act on the club's concerns about junior development in the area.